jatinkumawat01/Snake-Game/README.md

 # Snake-Game
-If yoy want to create a snake game using Python then you should first install pygame.
+If you want to create a snake game using Python then you should first install pygame.
 Basically pygame is important for every project in which you have created a game.
 Pygame installed by using command "pip install pygame".
 After installing create a window using function "pygame.display.set_mode((x,y))" here, x and y are